HaydenCleaver/can-of-books-backend/README.md

 ## Change Log

 07-25-2022 10:15pm - Mongoose has been initialized and Seed data saved.
 Server also takes in queries based on title, description, or status of books and returns any relevant data.

+07-26-2022 8:00pm - Route to allow addition of new book objects has been completed.
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->